OV1 – The Bible’s origins, contents, and translations into other languages

 OV1(f) Translation of the Bible into other languages

 A major factor in understanding the Bible is that readers have to rely on translations into their own language [see CA7 and CA8].
-Language translation always faces limitations in finding ways to exactly and fully transfer the meaning of the original language into the “receptor” language.
+Language translation always faces limitations in finding ways to exactly and fully transfer the meaning and “mood” of the original language into the “receptor” language.
 There are often no equivalent words, the grammar is always different and even the form of writing may not be the same.

 A basic issue is whether a translation should reproduce the “equivalent” meaning of words and sentence structures in the original languages?
 Or should the aim be to convey the meaning of the original language by using quite different words and sentence structures that are more “natural” in the translated language?
 Conflict often results between concerns for theological accuracy and the freedom of language used.
 This can become a debate about whether a Bible version is a “translation” or a “paraphrase”?
 Or is it “too literal”, or even “too free and inaccurate” and so distrusted?